sora-xor/sora-docs/src/ceres/tools.md

 ## TBC Reserves

-In this section, users can track TBC (Token Bonding Curve) reserves.
+Users can track the SORA TBC (Token Bonding Curve) reserves in this section.